nathania-haryanto/ng-adv/Labs/FoodL4/readme.md

-# Firebase Authentication using NgRx - Lab 4
+# Authentication using NgRx - Lab 4

+- Implement Firbase Auth using NgRx - Option A
+- Implement Azure AD Auth using NgRx - Option B

 ## Implement Firbase Auth using NgRx